Subscribers API

 Source Filtering:

-• source: Filter by how the subscriber was added (e.g., website, api, import)
+• source: Filter by how the subscriber was added (e.g., api_subscription, opt_in_form, import)

 Date Range Filtering:

-• subscribedafter: Filter subscribers who joined after this date (ISO 8601 format)
+• created_after: Filter subscribers created after this date (ISO 8601 format)

-• subscribedbefore: Filter subscribers who joined before this date (ISO 8601 format)
+• created_before: Filter subscribers created before this date (ISO 8601 format)

 Email Pattern Filtering:

-• email_contains: Filter subscribers whose email contains the specified text
+• email: Filter subscribers whose email contains the specified text (partial match, case-insensitive)

 Tag-Based Filtering:

-• tags[]: Filter subscribers by tags (supports multiple tags)
+• tags[]: Filter subscribers by tags (supports multiple tags with AND logic)

 Example: If you have subscribers with these tags: